choonkeat/try-go-httphandler/CODE.md

 - Prefer Go stdlibs, e.g. "flags"
   - But instead of http.HandlerFunc or http.Handler, use github.com/alvinchoong/go-httphandler
-    - use its pipeline and responder APIs
-    - do not use httphandler.HandleWithInput
+    - use its pipeline and responder APIs; do not use httphandler.Handle or httphandler.HandleWithInput
+    - refer to README and examples at https://github.com/alvinchoong/go-httphandler
     - refer to godoc at https://pkg.go.dev/github.com/alvinchoong/go-httphandler
-  - Prefer errmain and runCtxFuncs pattern in https://gist.github.com/choonkeat/f7aeba2432d3e20a571ae86fa83cf0f7
+- Prefer `errmain` and `runCtxFuncs` pattern in https://gist.github.com/choonkeat/f7aeba2432d3e20a571ae86fa83cf0f7
+- Keep main.go minimal - just flags, boot, and shutdown - move application logic to separate files
+- Use config structs instead of loose variables for command line flags
-- Prefer not to use any Javascript
+- Prefer not to use any Javascript except
-- Prefer shadcn for markup and styling
+  - to support webauthn (the main purpose of this POC codebase)
-- Put html javascript strings in their own files, not inside .go files
+- Put html css js etc strings in their own files, not inside .go files
 - Use a Makefile
-- Use config structs instead of loose variables for command line flags
-- Keep main.go minimal - just flags, boot, and shutdown - move application logic to separate files